Fair Hiring Guide

 - Letters of reference that are general in nature should not be given significant weight.
 Letters of reference which speak to an individual’s specific accomplishments can generally be given more consideration.
 Remember that a letter of reference does not replace the need for a reference check.

-- What if resistance is encountererd?
+- What if resistance is encountered?

 - Some organizations have a policy of not releasing information, but a law in California protects references who provide information unless their comments are untrue, without a valid basis, or given with malice.